Whistleblowing Alert Procedure

 7.4 Once the Alert has been processed, the Whistleblower will be informed by e-mail that the procedure has been closed.

-If a disciplinary sanction or legal proceedings are instituted against the person concerned as a result of the Alert, the latter may obtain access to this information in accordance with the rules of common law.
+If a disciplinary sanction or legal proceedings are instituted against the person concerned as a result of the Alert, the latter may obtain access to this information in accordance with the applicable rules.

 8. How are personal data processed in the context of the Whistleblowing Alert Procedure?